 This course runs over three semesters.
-Students can access lectures online or at class two evenings a week with workshops taking place, two Saturday's a month in Technological University Dublin - Tallaght Campus.
+Students can access lectures online or at class two evenings a week with workshops taking place two Saturday's a month in our pilot facilities.
 (ECTS: 90 Credits)

 Module 1: Global Food Supply Chain & Competitive Strategy